sst/sst/www/docs/constructs/v1/EventBus.snippets.md

 #### Specifying function props

-Configure each Lambda function separately.
+If you wanted to configure each Lambda function separately, you can pass in the [`EventBusFunctionTargetProps`](#eventbusfunctiontargetprops).

 ```js {6-13}
 new EventBus(this, "Bus", {